nativescript-vue/vue-cli-template/README.md

-> **TIP:** Try out the [next](https://github.com/nativescript-vue/vue-cli-template/tree/next) branch
-> it has been simplified and should work much better than the master version
+> **Note:** This is a new version of the template, if you are looking for the old template, it is available on the [legacy branch](https://github.com/nativescript-vue/vue-cli-template/tree/legacy).

 # vue-cli-template